defi-wonderland/xERC20/README.md

 ## Deploying xERC20 Without the Lockbox

+> [!IMPORTANT]
+> Verifying contracts deployed with --via-ir is not working correctly with Foundry.
+> Read the following post for a solution: https://github.com/foundry-rs/foundry/issues/3507#issuecomment-1465382107

 ### 1. Navigate to the MultichainCreateXERC20 Script

 Locate and open the `MultichainCreateXERC20.sol` file, which should be situated within the `solidity/scripts` directory.